Undergraduate Admissions Requirements

 Students are admitted to Level 2 three times a year.
 The deadlines to apply for Level 2 admission are:

 - Spring/Summer - February 1

-Students working toward an elementary or secondary school teaching certificate and those in a combined degree program may apply for Level 2 upon completion of the following requirements.
+Students working toward initial teacher certification and those in a combined degree program may apply for Level 2 upon completion of the following requirements.

 - Specific prerequisites or other special requirements of the curriculum area for which the student is applying.
-Please contact an advisor in the College of Education, Room 489 for more information.
+These can be found in the program's Curriculum Guide

 - Completion of the Level 2 Application.